lingz/meteor-reactive-class/README.md

 Reactive classes with data reactively backed by Meteor collections!
 Allows the attachment of arbitary methods or fields through prototype based classes.
-Allows for simple, object oriented two way data binding, as well as for OOP without losing any of the benefits of reactive Meteor collectoins.
+Allows for simple two way data binding, as well as for Object Oriented Programming without losing any of the benefits of reactive Meteor collections.
 Objects automatically update their fields whenever minimongo reactively reports that their corresponding entry has changed.
-Objects are *not reinstantiated* when the corresponding collection record updates and therefore can maintain state.
+Objects are _not reinstantiated_ when the corresponding collection record updates and therefore can maintain state.

 It also acts as a database wrapper over MongoDB and allows for simply changing fields in a natural way and calling `.update()` to reflect those changes on the DB.
 Utilizes

 [![Build Status](https://travis-ci.org/lingz/meteor-reactive-class.svg)](https://travis-ci.org/lingz/meteor-reactive-class)